jake-leland/Cryptography/README.md

 (There are two `reverse()` methods in `CryptTools.java` that arent actually being used right now in the encryption/decryption process.)

 I have included `testFile.dat` for testing purposes.

+This project was in collaboration with Matthew Baker.